 In Atlantic City, challenges for persons experiencing homelessness have been exacerbated by the COVID-19 pandemic.
-AtlantiCare Regional Medical Center is partnering with the city’s Department of Planning and Development and Jewish Family Service of Atlantic & Cape May Counties to address housing and homelessness in the area.
+AtlantiCare Regional Medical Center is partnering with the city’s Department of Planning and Development and Jewish Family Service of Atlantic and Cape May counties to address housing and homelessness in the area.

 Mission Viejo, CA

-Providence-Mission Hospital has assembled a coalition to develop a strategic plan to address inequities among low-income and communities of color in the region.
-This coalition includes Family Assistance Ministries, Friendship Shelter, Unidos South County, CHIRLA, and Families Forward.
+Providence-Mission Hospital has assembled a coalition to develop a strategic plan to address health inequities among low-income and communities of color in the region.
+This coalition includes Family Assistance Ministries, Friendship Shelter, Unidos South County, CHIRLA and Families Forward.